lucineaga/lucineaga/README.md

 - 👋 Hi, I’m Lucian Neaga @lucineaga
-- I am a enthusiast in Programming.
+- I'm an enthusiast in Programming.
 I graduated a 6 months course at IT School in Frontend Development.
 - 👀 I’m interested in Frontend Development - Html, CSS, Java Script, React.
 - 🌱 I’m currently improving my React Skills.
 - 📫 You can reach me at lucineaga@yahoo.com